cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ***Note:*** Don't worry if the last refresh does not change.
 As long as the provider icon is showing a green check box, you're good and can carry on with the lab.

 ### Red Hat Virtualization Provider status

+Take complexity and application processing latency out of your implementation.
+Go beyond bare metal and virtualize more resource-intensive workloads on fewer servers.
+Requiring no modification with better synchronization, [Red Hat Virtualization](http://www.redhat.com/rhv) is a natural choice for virtualized Linux workloads.

 Let's then check the RHV Provider: